-This section analyzes how the possibility of pricing programming impacts market performance.
+This section uses the model to address two classic questions concerning the market provision of broadcasting.
+The first is how the possibility of pricing programming impacts market performance.
 This has long interested public good theorists (see Samuelson (1958, 1964) and Minasian (1964)).
 The issue was the central concern of Spence and Owen (1977) and continues to attract attention in the broadcasting literature (Doyle (1998), Hansen and Kyhl (2001) and Holden (1993)).
-It is of policy interest since it is becoming easier to exclude viewers and price access to programming.
-Studying pricing also brings this analysis rather closer to the central concerns of the two-sided market literature, which has been concerned with direct prices paid by both sides of the market.
-Up to now, in the current analysis, one group (viewers) come on board for "free": we now determine what will happen if (and whether) they must pay a direct price (in addition to advertising nuisance).
+It is of policy interest since it is becoming easier to exclude viewers and price access to programming.25 The second question is whether the market produces better outcomes under monopoly or competitive ownership.
+This has been a key question in the literature (see Steiner (1952), Beebe